 Enjoy a Picnic: Tips on Visiting Amsterdam

 There are a lot of great spots to enjoy a picnic in Amsterdam.
 One of our favorites is the boat dock in front of the Hermitage Museum.
-There’s a lot of space, especially if you’re with a group of friends.
-Grab some baguettes, sliced goudse kaas (cheese) and consider trying local favorites like ossenworst (raw beef sausage) or filet Americain (steak tartare), preferably from a deli or one of Amsterdam’s street markets like Albert Cuyp, but grocery stores like Albert Heijn work well for this too.
+It’s a spacious dock, especially if you’re with a group of friends.
+Grab some baguettes, sliced goudse kaas (cheese) and consider trying local favorites like ossenworst (raw beef sausage) or filet Americain (steak tartare).
+Buy the items from a small deli or one of Amsterdam’s street markets like Albert Cuyp.
+But grocery stores like Albert Heijn work well for picnic supplies too.

 Amsterdam Day Trips